microsoft/code-with-engineering-playbook/docs/machine-learning/feasibility-studies.md

 * Testing AI concept and experience elements with users and stakeholders
 * Discussion and feedback from diverse perspectives around any responsible AI concerns

-## Output of a feasibility study
+## Output of a Feasibility Study

-### Possible outcomes

 The main outcome is a feasibility study report, with a recommendation on next steps:

-- If there is not enough evidence to support the hypothesis that this problem can be solved using ML, as aligned with the pre-determined performance measures and business impact:
+If there is not enough evidence to support the hypothesis that this problem can be solved using ML, as aligned with the pre-determined performance measures and business impact:

 * We detail the gaps and challenges that prevented us from reaching a positive outcome
 * We may scope down the project, if applicable
 * We may look at re-scoping the problem taking into account the findings of the feasibility study
 * We assess the possibility to collect more data or improve data quality

-- If there is enough evidence to support the hypothesis that this problem can be solved using ML
+If there is enough evidence to support the hypothesis that this problem can be solved using ML

 * Provide recommendations and technical assets for moving to the operationalization phase